 - You can use funds to educate the public on issues.

-- You can do general voter registration work that is not favoring one candidate over another.
+- You can do general voter registration work that does not favor one candidate over another.

 - Patagonia is unable to fund US-based activities through our International Grants Program.